The1Funraiser/WHSTechNotes/journal.md

 # November 17,

 Yes, I am looking forward to Thanksgiving break.
 I'm excited for eating food and seeing my family members.

+# December 1, 2025

+What is one real job that uses drones?
+One real job that uses drones would be a commercial drone pilot.
+Commericial drone pilots use drones to capture aerial photos and videos, collect sensor data, and perform inspections for a wide range of industries like construction, real estate, and emergency response.
+The average salary for a commercial drone pilot in Texas is approximately $70,328 per year.
+And to become a commercial drone pilot, you must meet the Federal Aviation Administration's (FAA) requirements for a Remote Pilot Certificate, which include being at least 16 years old, able to read/speak/write English, and passing the Part 107 aeronautical knowledge test.